Cat Zoomies: Why Do Cats Get The Zoomies?

 Cats may get the zoomies around dusk and dawn.
 This is because, in nature, they’re usually most active around these times.
 They hunt small mice and other creatures who also are most active around sunrise or sunset so it makes sense that cats would be awake during these times.
 This is known as a crepuscular sleep/wake pattern, which happens to be my favorite word.
 I am constantly trying to sneak it into a sentence so if you book a consultation with me, chances are it will come up at least once or twice.

-Cat zoomies could also be a result of simple boredom.
-Because of this, your cat may get the zoomies at any time during the day.
+Cat zoomies could also be a result of simple boredom so your cat may get the zoomies at any time during the day.
 This is especially true if they’re not getting enough play or don’t have enough to do in their environment.
 Cats aren’t easy pets and they have a lot of mental needs that need to be met if you don’t want a behavior concern to arise!

 In some cases, your cat may also have more energy or have the zoomies more frequently due to a medical problem.
 If you notice any accompanying changes in your cat’s behavior, especially changes in eating or drinking habits, it’s a good idea to set up a vet appointment.